 Starwood Capital Group's score of 25 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Starwood Capital Group reported total carbon emissions of approximately 4,000,000 kg CO2e, encompassing Scope 1, Scope 2, and Scope 3 emissions.
-Specifically, Scope 1 emissions accounted for about 2,022,000 kg CO2e, while Scope 2 emissions (market-based) totalled approximately 1,045,000 kg CO2e.
-The company also disclosed significant Scope 3 emissions, including 655,000 kg CO2e from business travel, 1,890,000 kg CO2e from employee commuting, 19,000 kg CO2e from upstream leased assets, and 143,000 kg CO2e from waste generated in operations.
-Starwood Capital has set ambitious climate commitments, aiming for all new construction projects completed from 2030 onwards to be climate neutral in operation (net zero carbon).
-This initiative applies to both Scope 1 and Scope 2 emissions and is part of their long-term strategy to enhance sustainability in their operations.
-The emissions data is sourced directly from Starwood Capital Operations, LLC, with no cascaded data from parent or related organisations.
-The company is actively working towards reducing its carbon footprint and aligning with industry standards for climate action.
+In 2022, Starwood Capital Group reported total carbon emissions of approximately 4,000,000 kg CO2e, broken down into Scope 1 emissions of about 2,022,000 kg CO2e, Scope 2 emissions of approximately 1,045,000 kg CO2e, and Scope 3 emissions comprising business travel (about 655,000 kg CO2e), employee commute (approximately 1,890,000 kg CO2e), upstream leased assets (19,000 kg CO2e), and waste generated in operations (143,000 kg CO2e).
+Starwood Capital has set significant climate commitments, aiming for all new construction projects completed from 2030 onwards to be climate neutral in operation (net zero carbon).
+This initiative applies to both Scope 1 and Scope 2 emissions and is part of their long-term strategy, starting in 2023 and concluding in 2030.
+The emissions data is not cascaded from any parent organization, indicating that Starwood Capital operates independently in its reporting and climate initiatives.

 Access structured emissions data, company-specific emission factors, and source documents